 7. How long are placement test results valid?

-The Placement test is valid for one (1) year if you do not enroll at
+The Accuplacer test is valid for five (5) year if you do not enroll at

 Halifax Community College or another institution of higher learning